 Conservative sciatica treatment methods

-For most individuals with sciatica, treatment begins conservatively, or nonsurgically.
-The goal of a course of conservative sciatica treatment is to relieve discomfort and regain lost mobility from this condition.
+For most people with sciatica, treatment begins conservatively, or nonsurgically.
+The goal of a course of conservative sciatica treatment is to relieve discomfort and regain mobility that this condition can take away.
 Sciatica is a term used to describe symptoms arising when the sciatic nerve, which begins in the lower back and runs down the length of both legs, is compressed by a spine condition such as a herniated disc or an arthritic bone spur.
 These symptoms include radiating pain, numbness, tingling and weakness in one or both legs.

 Many patients diagnosed with a spine condition causing sciatica are able to find relief through nonsurgical treatment methods.
 If sciatica pain is affecting your life and taking you away from the people and activities you love, learning about treatment options can help you work with your doctor to get back to the life you’ve been missing.